More About Deb

 I am deeply inspired by and grateful for…

-- Danielle Crafton (my amazing therapist and personal mentor on all things spiritual, parenting, marriage, personal growth, and too much else to list),
+- Danielle Crafton (my amazing therapist and personal mentor who I worked with from 2010-2018 on all things spiritual, parenting, marriage, personal growth, and too much else to list),

 - Wayne Dyer (the man who got me onto my path…who opened my eyes and my heart to the spiritual way),